Different Type Of Roofing Materials

 Cons of solar tiles:

-• In order for the tiles to be effective, your roof's slope must be the appropriate angle to the sun
+• For the tiles to be effective, your roof's slope must be at the appropriate angle to the sun

 • Solar tiles are more expensive than solar panels